 My favourite performances in the film come from Yul Brynner (sexy and strong as the crown prince).
 Nina Foch as the loving Bithia.
 Martha Scott as Yochabel, the real mother to Moses.
-Anne Baxter as the beautiful Nefretri.
+Anne Baxter as the beautiful Nefretiri.
 Cedric Hardwicke as the stern but fair Sethi.
 Debra Paget as Lilia.
 Yvonne De Carlo as the humble and kind Sephora.
 I also enjoy seeing De Mille himself in the opening introducing the film.

 I also really like Charlton Heston’s portrayal of Moses.
 Heston has never been an actor I’ve liked very much.
-This film and The Big Country are really the only films I have ever actually liked him in.
+This film, The Naked Jungle and The Big Country are really the only films I have ever actually liked him in.
 I love how he conveys through his body language and expressions his transformation from Egyptian prince, to thoughtful and other worldly messenger of God.
 There is an authority and strength about him in the scene where Moses comes down from the mountain, and you more than believe then that he has undergone a real change.
 A very impressive performance.

 My favourite scenes are the following.
 Rameses kissing Nefretiri and telling her she will be his wife.
 Moses seeing God and coming back down from the mountain.
 Sephora telling Moses that all that her (poor)family have he is more than welcome to.
 Moses’s staff becoming a cobra.
 Bithiah finding Moses in the basket.
 Nefretiri arriving at the mudpits to find Moses.
 The exodus and parting of the Red Sea.
 Rameses and Nefretiri’s reactions after the death of their son.
 Sethi’s deathbed scene.
 The plague drifting through the streets.
 Moses’s adoptive and birth mother pleading with one another over his future.